lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 SwarmNode - saw you're at 20% participation.

-We built migrate-chart.fun with live tracking that creates FOMO.
-Working with ZERA and PAYAI.
+We built migrate-chart.fun so holders can see complete price action across migrations.
+Working with ZERA and PAYAI currently.

-Can set you up today (free trial) to help boost numbers.
-Want it?
+Can set you up today (free trial) to help with transparency.
+Interested?
 ```

 ### 2. @acedatacloud (20% participation crisis)
 ```
 Ace Data Cloud - saw you're at 20% participation.

-Just set up live tracking for SwarmNode to help boost their numbers.
-Can have you live today too.
+We built migrate-chart.fun—shows holders the full price action pre/post migration.
 Working with ZERA and PAYAI.

-Free trial to help get participation up.
-Interested?
+Free trial to help with visibility through Dec 24.
+Want it?
 ```

 ---